-The table below summarizes the executive benefits and payments that would have been due to the CEO and other executive officers upon termination in connection with a change-in-control or termination of employment occurring on April 2, 2016, which in the case of Mr. Hartnett are based on the provisions of his current Employment Agreement and in the case of the other Executive Officers are based on their change-in-control letter agreements.
+The table below summarizes the executive benefits and payments that would have been due to the CEO and other Executive Officers upon termination in connection with a change-in-control or termination of employment occurring on April 1, 2018, which in the case of Mr. Hartnett and Mr. Bergeron are based on the provisions of their current Employment Agreements and in the case of the other Executive Officers are based on their change-in-control letter agreements.